NBD405 New Business Development in Practice

 The schedule requires a significant effort from the candidates, both during and between the gatherings.
 It is therefore necessary that each group agrees with a group leader who manages the work in the future.
 At each gathering, the groups will have to account for the progress of the work.
-The course has been set up interactively, which involves extensive contact between students, companies and course managers.
+The course has been set up interactively, which involves extensive contact between students, startups and course managers.

 - participation in the group work (based on peer feedback);

-- participation during the startup week is compulsory
+- participation during the startup week and seminar series is mandatory; and